richmondu/face_pay/README.md

-# FacePay
+# ADB FacePay

-FacePay is a revolutionary digital payment solution that utilizes facial recognition to authenticate customers.
+ADB FacePay is a revolutionary digital payment solution that utilizes facial recognition to authenticate customers.
 It will be seamlessly integrated country's leading digital wallets solutions (such as GCash, Paymaya, GrabPay, etc).
 It was a proposal submitted to the "ADB Pay: Digital Payments" challenge of ADB-AIM Hackathon 2019.